 Laugh, or not.

 And if you don’t have a villa or a place in the country to hole up in, stay indoors, in your apartment in the city.
+Don’t wish you have what you don’t.
 Read, cook, eat, laugh.

-You, Milanese by adoption, and your friends, Milanese by birth, may be the world’s newest outcasts, but you’re going to live, in spite of being in the middle of a Coronavirus outbreak.
+You, Milanese by adoption, and your friends, Milanese by birth, may be the world’s newest outcasts, but you’re going to live, no matter what, in spite of being in the middle of a Coronavirus outbreak.

 “You must read, you must persevere, you must sit up nights, you must inquire, and exert the utmost power of your mind.
 If one way does not lead to the desired meaning, take another; if obstacles arise, then still another; until, if your strength holds out, you will find that clear which at first looked dark.”Giovanni Boccaccio, The Decameron